 Leiden is a small, friendly city and is ideal for a day-trip from Amsterdam or weekend break!
 This university town boasts a beautiful, historic city centre (the second biggest after Amsterdam) and Leiden’s fascintating sights and attractions are sure to charm visitors – no matter how long they stay.
 With a large population of students, the city also offers a lively evening out.

-Dating back to circa 860 AD, Leiden – or Leyden – is steeped in history.
+Dating back to around 860 AD, Leiden – or Leyden – is steeped in history.
 The city is known for having the oldest university in the Netherlands and is the birthplace of Rembrandt van Rijn.
 With many fascinating museums, places of interest and eye-catching monuments you are sure to be busy during your visit to Leiden.

 American ancestoral roots in Leiden